Why is Chefchaouen in Morocco Painted Blue?

 Mosquito repellant

-Another belief is that the liberal use of blue paint is in effort to repel mosquitoes and prevent malaria.
-Their reasoning is that these pesky insects do not like being in the water (despite breeding and living near water).
+On a more practical level, there is the belief that the liberal use of blue paint is in effort to repel mosquitoes and prevent malaria.
+The reasoning is that these pesky insects do not like being in the water (despite breeding and living near water).
 So with hundreds of walls painted blue, many of which resembling flowing water, people believe that this aspect keeps away the mosquitoes.

 Aesthetics and soothing effect